benjtinsley/pan-out/docs/intro.md

 **Following Pan Out Pitches, Friday, September 6, 2024**: Discord Q&A and Voting Opens

-_This will be an opportunity to ask questions to the Pitchers about their ideas in an open forum._
+_This will be an opportunity to ask questions to the Pitchers about their ideas in an open forum.
+Participants participate in ranked voting to select their 1st, 2nd and 3rd most interesting pitches._

 **Tuesday, September 10, 2024 @ 10pm MST** Voting ends

 ### Team Work & Demoes
-**Thursday, September 12, 2024** Winning pitches are announced and teams are notified.
+**Thursday, September 12, 2024** The pichtes with enough votes to form a team are selected and teams are announced.

 _From then, it's up to the teams what happens._